Fairbanks Day Tours & Attractions

 The Morris Thompson Cultural and Visitors Center in downtown Fairbanks has brochures, maps, free WiFi and telephone, daily lodging availability, and local walking and driving tours.
 Serving as the regional visitor facility, the friendly and knowledgeable staff have answers to all your questions.

-Experience the Alaska of 100 years ago!
-Pioneer Park is an historic village that features original buildings moved from downtown Fairbanks, as well as museums and a Gold Rush town street.
-But it’s also a theme park with a carousel and train that runs the perimeter, shops, and restaurants.
-Stay a few hours or spend a full day; Pioneer Park offers fun for the whole family.
+Experience the interior of Alaska 100 years ago!
+Pioneer Park is a historic village that features original buildings moved from downtown Fairbanks, as well as museums, and the Gold Rush.
+Come enjoy the carousel and train that runs the perimeter of the park, an array of local shops, and rustic cabin restaurants.
+Stay for a couple of hours or spend a full day; Pioneer Park offers fun for the whole family.

 Alaska’s road to modernization a century ago was a dramatic journey, and the Fountainhead Antique Auto Museum explores that journey in fun, vivid detail.
 On the grounds of Wedgewood Resort — a member of the city’s premier, locally owned hotel group — the museum showcases dozens of historically significant pre-World War II automobiles, and offers visitors a trip back to Alaska’s rugged and exciting formative years.